African Language Resources at UC Berkeley

-UC Berkeley is currently offering Amharic, Igbo, and Kiswahili through African American Studies.
+UC Berkeley offers Amharic, Igbo, and Kiswahili through African American Studies.
 Arabic is available through the Department of Middle Eastern Languages and Cultures.
+Students from other UC campuses can enroll in many of the language courses through the UC Online system.
 Students from other UC campuses, California State Universities, California community colleges and select other local higher education institutions may be eligible to enroll in UC Berkeley courses through various programs.
 Members of the larger community can enroll through concurrent enrollment via UC Extension.
 We often offer a weekly Kiswahili Table.
 Please contact us for further information.

 Over the years, our students have also studied Afrikaans, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu among other languages.
 While we are not offering them now, we encourage Berkeley faculty, staff and students to indicate your ability to speak or interest in learning African languages by completing this online survey.
 There are also options to study these languages in the summer at other Programs and with FLAS fellowships.

 Through our Understanding the Horn project curriculum projects, we developed material on Sudanese Arabic, Amharic, Oromo, Somali, Swahili and Tigrinya.

 Summer Language Institutes and Programs